prashanth-2407/Toyota-Safety-Complaint-Analysis/README.md

     - Year 2022: 2735 complaints
     - Year 2023: 3079 complaints
     - Year 2024: 4092 complaints
-The average Year-over-year increase in complaints from 2022 onwards is **approximately 22%**.
+The average Year-over-year increase in complaints from 2022 onwards is **approximately 22%**

-2.
+2. Top 5 vehicle models with highest number of complaints
+    -